QBDev0ps/DevOps-Cloud-projects/Project16.md

         }

     ```

-  - Do the same to `cidr` value in the `vpc` block, and all the other arguments.
+  - We do the same to `cidr` value in the `vpc` block, and all the other arguments.

     ```
         variable "region" {